mymaloney/Solarus_Classic/README.txt

 Breandan Maloney:
 Maloney#6724 on Discord

-Tiles in dungeon.png and NPC's in npc.png by Jerom: jerom-bd.blogspot.com
+Tiles in dungeon.png, NPC's in characters.png, and items in items.png by Jerom: jerom-bd.blogspot.com

 Solarus Logo and animals in animals.png by Alex Gleason: voadi.com

-Tiles in dungeon.png by Diarandor
+Tiles in dungeon.png and chameleon.png by Diarandor

 Items in item.png by wekhter